Decompress, destress, and enjoy downtime in the woods.

 The Kindness of People: A Day on the Trail

-I went for a hike the other day – for the first time in years, really.
-It was exactly what I needed.
-It was beautiful.
+I went for a hike the other day, for the first time in years, really.

-Coming from the city, the first thing you notice is how quiet the woods are.
-But after a while, the forest comes to life with sound; it’s funny how loud silence can be.
+The first thing you notice is how quiet it is in the woods.
+Then again, it’s funny how loud silence can be.

-The musical hum floating through the wilderness has a magical effect on people.
-It reinvigorates inspiration, refills motivation, and re-energizes your will to overcome that which holds you back.
+The wilderness has a magical effect.
+It reinvigorates inspiration, refills motivation, and re-energizes your will to overcome what holds you back.

 It can restore your faith in humanity, too.